Reference Manual

 2.2 Getting parameters from the request

 Obiously, the class we wrote before won't do anything, it won't answer any request.
 Let's write more stuff.
-If we need a method to update some information from an account (PUT /accounts/1), we could write a method like this:
+If we need a method for updating some information from an account (PUT /accounts/1), we could write a method like this:

 public class Account extends RestController {